jaideep777/Flare/README.md

 on latitude/longitude/levels and time, along with smaller utility functions for printing data to an output stream.

-This library provides to classes:
+This library provides two classes:

 1) Gridded Variable (gVar) - Objects of this class include storage for gridded data along with meta-data, such as lat-lon arrays and time.
 This library also provides operators on gVars